MattWillcox/tweetr/README.md

 # Tweeter Project

 Tweeter is a simple, single-page AJAX based Twitter clone that uses jQuery, HTML5 and CSS3.
-Users are stored using MongoDB.
+Tweets are stored using MongoDB.

 ## Getting Started

+-- Must have MongoDB installed, refer to: https://docs.mongodb.com/manual/installation/ for instructions

 1. Clone this repository.
 2. Install dependencies using the `npm install` command.